yeojz/metalsmith-react-templates/README.md

 ### Specifying Templates
 If a `rtemplate` field is set in the `yaml` front-matter of your markdown files, `metalsmith-react-templates` will use the specified template instead of `default.jsx`

+You can also set `noConflict` to `false` and the plugin will use the `template` field instead of `rtemplate` field in the yaml front-matter.

 ### Webpack / Build Systems

 If you import css or any other non-standard js code using 'require',